linode/docs/docs/guides/development/python/get-started-mypy-python/index.md

 Success: no issues found in 1 source file
 {{</ output >}}

-The default configuration does not actually provide any useful information about static types.
+The default configuration does not provide any useful information about static types.
 This is because the Python example does not define any static types.
 The next section shows you how to add type annotations to your Python code.

-### Mypy Helps you Identify Errors Sooner
+### Identify Errors Using Mypy

-Mypy can help you identify errors, like missing `print` statement parentheses, earlier in your development life cycle.
+Mypy can help you identify errors, like missing parentheses in the `print` statement, earlier in your development life cycle.
 Compared to Python 2, Python 3 is strict about requiring parentheses around when using a `print` statement.
 If you are working to update a Python 2 program to Python 3, Mypy can help you identify common syntax errors, like missing parentheses.

 Create an example Python file and run Mypy to see its error handling in action.